jaswant2111058/subspaceTask_Jaswant/README.md

 - Caches the analytics results and search results for a certain period.
 - If the same requests are made within the caching period, the server returns the cached results instead of re-fetching and re-analyzing the data.
 - The caching mechanism is implemented as an original solution.
+- Time to reCashing the memoize data is define by the devloper that is 1 min before last cashing.

 ## Contributing